horiaomar25/edu-task/README.md

 ## Lessons Learned
 - This project allowed me to learn more about NextJS 's client side and server side components.
 It is a very useful framework when building full stack applications in comparison to React.
 - MaterialUI components helped with speeding up the styling process.
 I was able to explore different components to find what I needed for my project.
 I realize that MaterialUI has a lot more to offer.
 I look forward to delving deeper into MaterialUI for future projects.
-- Just a update now coming back to this project, I would say that I have may have preference for other styling frameworks.
+- Just a update now coming back to this project, I would say that I have preference for other styling frameworks.
 I enjoyed using MaterialUI but I feel that other styling librabries such DaisyUI would have been easier to start with.
 This is just a personal preference.
 Overall, MaterialUI provides great styles.

 ## Future Scope